geosolutions-it/MapStore2/docs/developer-guide/local-config.md

 ```

-The **localConfig** file contains the mail informations about URLs to load and plugins to load in the various modes.
+The **localConfig** file contains the main information about URLs to load and plugins to load in the various modes.

-This is the mail structure:
+This is the main structure:
 ```
 {
   // URL of geoStore